What is a Capital Contribution?

 Depending on the agreement, the capital doesn’t have to be paid back.
 But other contribution types require a debt from the business.

 This investor or partner wants some form of control, called equity.
-When a third-party offer money, they desire some form of control or partnership over your enterprise.
+When a third-party offers money, they usually desire some form of control, ownership, or partnership over your enterprise.

 There are other reasons why a third-party gives a company capital or money.
-These reasons include stock exchange.
+These reasons include stock exchanges, long-term investments, business growth opportunities, and the potential to earn profits as the company expands.

 When you submit your taxes, you report this capital as “paid-in capital.”
-This means this money was not received by a business operation, but are business funds as a result of equity.
+This means this money was not received from business operations, but instead represents business funds obtained through ownership investment or equity.

 Let’s discuss capital’s significance in these two areas.